 Children are a gift from the Lord, and are like weapons in the hand of a warrior.
 Those who have many of them are blessed!
 (Psalm 127:4,5) We are privileged to have many children in Oxygen Life Church, and we do not take this responsibility lightly.
 We love the children entrusted to our community of believers, and want to see each one know Jesus from a young age.
 Our desire is to see them filled by the Spirit so that they can impact their schools, families and friends with the love of God.
 We have passionate Kidz Ablaze leaders in place, who love our children and connect with them through fun, crafts, worshipping God and learning about Jesus together.

 Combustion is our high school youth group, which meets every Friday night from 7 - 9:30 at The Base.
 We get together to play games, spend time together, worship, encounter God, encourage each other and connect.
 We'd love you to join us if you're between the ages of 13 and 18, and we want to see your life ignited by Jesus!
-If you want any more info, you can mail Dave McGillivray on firstname.lastname@example.org.
+If you want any more info, you can email Dave McGillivray on email@example.com.

 Isithembiso Babies Home is a place of safety for children from birth to 3 years old who have been abandoned, abused or neglected.